All About Riggers

 - Machinery Erector

-In the United States, there were 20,900 jobs for Rigger in 2016.
+In 2016, there was an estimated number of 20,900 jobs in the United States for Rigger.
 New jobs are being produced at a rate of 9.6% which is above the national average.
 The Bureau of Labor Statistics predicts 2,000 new jobs for Rigger by 2026.
-The BLS estimates 2,300 yearly job openings in this field.
+There will be an estimated 2,300 positions for Rigger per year.

 The states with the most job growth for Rigger are Rhode Island, Utah, and Nevada.
 Watch out if you plan on working in Maine, Wisconsin, or New Mexico.
 These states have the worst job growth for this type of profession.